apereo/cas/docs/cas-server-documentation/authentication/Configuring-RiskBased-Authentication.md

 beyond the risk threshold, CAS may be allowed to take action and mitigate that risk.

-Simply put, the story told is:
+In summary, the story told is:

 >If an authentication request is at least [X%] risky, take action to mitigate that risk.